jsndyks/web/position/index.md

 They are the result of my long term development, my trajectory of life.
 And I don't mind sharing them.

+So I have jotted down a few of the experiences and characteristics that feel, on reflection, as though they influence my work, my approach, that capture my motivations and biases: _this is me_.

-So I have jotted down a few of the positions, influences and decided that I could make reference to an external grounding position statement to anchor more specific reflexive statements in the papers that I write.
+I decided that I could make reference to an external grounding position statement to anchor more specific reflexive statements in any specific papers that I write.
+And I can update this document as my position changes.<br/>
 I have no idea whether this is a good idea or not, but I thought it worth a try.

 I have deliberately avoided listing people: another thorny issue - who to credit and who to castigate?<br/>